 Age and type of roof coverings.

 Secondary Water Resistance (SWR) aka peel & stick, provides an additional barrier to reduce the likelihood of the roof from leaking if the primary roof covering comes off in a windstorm.

 Homes were built to the South Florida Building Code in Miami-Dade and Broward Counties after 1994.

 The dollar value of the premium discounts depends on three factors.

-1. The number of discounts your home qualifies for – Some discounts are as much as 10%, while others only 2%.
-The more wind resistant features your home has, the higher total discount will be.
+1. The number of discounts your home qualifies for – Some discounts are as much as 10%, while others are only 2%.
+The more wind-resistant features your home has, the higher the total discount will be.
 The discounts can be as much as 30% or more of the wind portion of the insurance premium.
 (The percentage of your premium that is for windstorm losses is provided on your policy declaration page).

 2. The location of your home – Insurance rates vary by location within the state.
 If the wind insurance percentage rates are high, then the discounts will result in more savings for a house in a high-cost area versus the same house in a lower-cost area.

 3. The value of your home – Discounts are computed as a percentage of the wind portion of your insurance for your home.
 Relatively expensive homes have higher premiums; hence, the amount of the discounts will increase as the value of the home increases.

-At the arranged time, the inspector will at your home and complete the survey.
-As part of the inspection, the inspector will conduct go inside the attic and use a device to identify the roof deck nailing pattern, the use of a SWR, type of sheathing, and roof to wall connection.
+At the arranged time, the inspector will be at your home and complete the survey.
+As part of the inspection, the inspector will conduct a go inside the attic and use a device to identify the roof deck nailing pattern, the use of an SWR, the type of sheathing, and roof to wall connection.

-The results of the inspection are typically sent to your insurance company (if you have provided it to us in advance) and forwarded to you as well.
+The results of the inspection are typically sent to your insurance company (if you have provided them to us in advance) and forwarded to you as well.